 Secure The Pool

 While they may be too intimidated to join you in the water while you’re all yelling and splashing and squealing, they’re never far away, and they’re just waiting their turn.If this sounds creepy, it’s because it is.
 You don’t want to wake up to animals and insects in your pool, so if you don’t have one already, install a pool cover.
 You can get an automated one that can be closed and opened using your pool app.
-This minimizes the hassle and reduces the temptation to skip that pool-covering step.
+This minimises the hassle and reduces the temptation to skip that pool-covering step.
 Other sources of moisture should be monitored as well.

 Re-align your sprinkler system so it doesn’t directly hit the base of the house.
 All that moisture around the foundation can cause damp to rise, which invites termites.
 Checking the foundation for cracks and openings is part of pest management in Brisbane.
 Once termites and other pests get in, you might not have the time to stop them.
 Those critters work fast!
 While you’re at it, inspect your firewood pile if you have a wood-burner in the house.